arjunraj79/CodeAlpha_Cybersecurity/CodeAlpha_Cybersecurity/Task4_Network_Intrusion_Detection_System/README.md

-# Network Intrusion Detection System (NIDS) Using Snort
+# Network Intrusion Detection System (NIDS) Using Yara

 This project demonstrates how to set up a Network Intrusion Detection System (NIDS) using Snort, an open-source network intrusion detection system capable of real-time traffic analysis and packet logging.
 ## Example Output